a2ankitrai/2KX7/DS/graph.md

 - If directed cycle, topological order impossible.
 - If no directed cycle, DFS-based algorithm finds a topological order.

-DFS can be used to detect a cycle in a graph: Write code??

 **Directed cyclic detection application:** cyclic inheritance